Elephantastic Vegan

 Lentil Hummus

-Lentil Hummus – Have you ever tried hummus with lentils instead of chickpeas?
+Lentil Hummus - Have you ever tried hummus with lentils instead of chickpeas?
 You should!
 Lentils are high in protein and fiber.
-Super good for you and your body!
+That means they are good for you and your body!

 Lentil Hummus